rh-messaging-qe/yacfg/docs/index.md

-# YamlConfiger --- AMQ configurator
+# yacfg as a the YAML configurator

-This tool can generate a set of configuration files mainly needed for AMQ Broker, but it is not limited to only generating files for one product.
+This tool can generate a set of configuration files mainly created for ActiveMQ Artemis, but it is not limited to only generating configuration files.

-YamlConfiger has a user facing Command Line Tool for quick and easy command line usage.
-Furthermore, it is possible to use its API in your python code.

 ## Documentation